‘A historic moment’: Donald Trump unveils sweeping ‘reciprocal’ tariffs

 But he proclaimed that Wednesday would mark a turning point in US history, marking an end to the “vicious attacks” he said the country had weathered.

-“ April 2, 2025, will forever be remembered as the day American industry was reborn, the day American’s destiny was reclaimed,” Trump said.
+“ April 2, 2025, will forever be remembered as the day American industry was reborn, the day America’s destiny was reclaimed,” Trump said.

 Invoking the International Emergency Economic Powers Act of 1977, Trump announced a 10-percent tariff on all countries, scheduled to take effect on April 5.

-Then, he revealed there would be “individualised” tariffs for countries with that have the largest trade deficits with the US.
+Then, he revealed there would be “individualised” tariffs for countries that have the largest trade deficits with the US.
 Those tariffs would come into effect four days later, on April 9.

-Trump explained that his team calculated the “individualised” tariffs by taking half of what he claimed those countries charged the US for its exports.
+Trump explained that his team calculated the “individualised” tariffs by taking half of what he claimed those countries had charged the US for its exports.

 “ We will charge them approximately half of what they are — and have — been charging us.
-So the tariffs will be not full reciprocal,” Trump said.
-“I could have done that I guess, but it would’ve been tough for a lot of countries.
+So the tariffs will be not a full reciprocal,” Trump said.
+“I could have done that, I guess, but it would’ve been tough for a lot of countries.
 We didn’t want to do that.”

-He then beckoned Commerce Secretary Howard Lutnick to the Rose Garden podium with an chart that illustrated some of the upcoming tariffs.
+He then beckoned Commerce Secretary Howard Lutnick to the Rose Garden podium with a chart that illustrated some of the upcoming tariffs.

 The graph showed the European Union was headed for 20-percent tariffs.
 China, meanwhile, had been assigned 34 percent.
 Vietnam would receive 46 percent, and Thailand 36 percent.